microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(good_boards: List[str]):
-        """
-        Compute a strategy for O (second player) in tic-tac-toe that guarantees a tie.
-That is a strategy for O that,
-        no matter what the opponent does, O does not lose.

-        A board is represented as a 9-char string like an X in the middle would be "....X...." and a
-        move is an integer 0-8.
-The answer is a list of "good boards" that O aims for, so no matter what X does there
-        is always good board that O can get to with a single move.
-        """
         board_bit_reps = {tuple(sum(1 << i for i in range(9) if b[i] == c) for c in "XO") for b in good_boards}
         win = [any(i & w == w for w in [7, 56, 73, 84, 146, 273, 292, 448]) for i in range(512)]